-Qualified developers must have the experience and financial and technical capability to design, construct, finance, operate, maintain, and manage the development and to remain operational and compliant over the course of time.
+Qualified developers must have the experience and financial and technical capability to design, construct, finance, operate, maintain, and manage the development and to remain operational and compliant for the life of the project.

-The CRA is vested by the State of Florida pursuant to its powers under Florida Statutes, Chapter 163, Part III, the Community Redevelopment Act of 1969 as amended, with the authority to request proposals for the redevelopment of any area within its District in order to effectuate redevelopment pursuant to the goals and objectives of the Urban Core Community Redevelopment Plan (the "Redevelopment Plan").
+The CRA is vested by the State of Florida pursuant to its powers under Florida Statutes, Chapter 163, Part III, the Community Redevelopment Act of 1969 as amended, with the authority to request proposals for the redevelopment of any area within its District in order to effectuate redevelopment pursuant to the goals and objectives of the Westside Community Redevelopment Plan (the "Redevelopment Plan").

-Letters of interest will be accepted for a minimum of 30-days ending on March 17, 2024, 5:00 P.M., local time, but may be accepted on an on-going basis until closed at the discretion of City administration.
+Letters of interest will be accepted for a minimum of 30-days ending on March 24, 2024, 5:00 P.M., local time, but may be accepted on an on-going basis until closed at the discretion of the City administration.